greenelab/deep-review/sections/03_categorize.md

 health records.

-`TODO: Potential remaining topics: #122 & #151 looked interesting from an early glance. - Do we want to make the point that most of the imaging exampmles don't really do anything different/unique from standard image processing examples (Imagenet etc.)`
+`TODO: Potential remaining topics: #122 & #151 looked interesting from an early glance. - Do we want to make the point that most of the imaging examples don't really do anything different/unique from standard image processing examples (Imagenet etc.)`